Program Dates: July 30 – August 4, 2018

 C. Monteverdi: Dolcissimo uscignolo

 In addition to voice-coaching and individual lessons with vocal coaches, choir participants are invited to gather together in the morning to sing movements from F. Mendelssohn-Bartholdy’s Elijah with participants from the Chamber Music and Piano Masterclass programs under Matthias’ direction.
 The week will culminate with a performance in Walter Hall.

 July 30 – August 4, 2018

-Applications to the 2018 Community Academy are now open.
+Applications to the 2018 Community Academy Chamber Music Program are now closed.

 The Chamber Music program is directed to instrumental amateurs seeking a high-level music-making experience.
 Participants will be placed in ensembles with professional musicians for a week of intensive rehearsing, coachings, and camaraderie.
 This program is open to strings, winds, brass, and pianists (both individuals and pre-formed ensembles are welcome to apply).